mcarvin8/ava-sf-devops/README.md

 These CI/CD variables should be configured in the repo with the token attributes:

-- `BOT_NAME` should be the name of the project access token user
+- `PAT_NAME` should be the name of the project access token user
-- `BOT_USER_NAME` should be the user name of the project access token user
+- `PAT_USER_NAME` should be the user name of the project access token user
-- `PROJECT_TOKEN`  should contain the project access token value
+- `PAT_VALUE` should contain the project access token value

 ### 2. Test Stage
 This stage ensures that metadata changes are properly validated and tested.